 The types of materials you choose will also affect the cost - you can choose from vinyl, ceramic, stone, engineered wood and even concrete.

 How Much do Baths Cost?

 - Top end: upwards of £500

-The cost of a bath will depends on the material it is made from and whether it is a standard (700 x 1700mm) or more unusual size.
+The cost of a bath will depends on the material it is made from and whether it is a standard size or a more unusual size.

 The very cheapest baths are usually made from thin acrylic and come ready to be built in to a frame, which can then be tiled or finished with a purpose-made bath panel which you will have to buy separately.

 Not all acrylics baths are cheap though and those made from thicker, fibreglass-reinforced acrylic are of a much better quality.
 Acrylic also keeps the water warm for longer than steel.

 Steel baths are perfect for those on a budget who want durability without the hefty price tag.
 They tend to be more hardwearing than very low-cost acrylic baths and often cost little, if any, more — starting from around £120.

 Once you start looking at cast iron, timber, composite and stone, the prices rocket.
 However, if you want to make a statement in the bathroom this is the way to go.